 ▸ About potentially dangerous encounters: To avoid the situation or minimize the risk of such encounters, know where you go and what you are likely to encounter.
 Simply avoid areas with high risks.

 ▸ If you dive with a group, ask the leader(s) what is the retreating protocol before you go, insist on a proper debriefing.

 ▸ Usually, when we think about the need to retreat, we think about sharks.
-Of the 375 species of sharks or so, about only a dozen is considered dangerous.
-The 3 species being responsible for most human attacks being the great white, tiger, and bull sharks.
+Of the 375 species of sharks or so, about only a dozen are considered dangerous.
+The 3 species being responsible for most human attacks are the great white, tiger, and bull sharks.
 Get to really know your sharks before going.
 Most won’t bother you if you don’t bother them…

 💡 Why is swimming or snorkeling less safe than diving when encountering unsafe sharks?
-One assumption is that when we snorkel/swim, you are at the surface (similar to surfers) and our shape from below looks like a prey.
-Sharks tend to attack from bottom up.
-At dusk or dawn, when the light conditions are low, the confusion with a prey is even higher.
+One assumption is that when we snorkel/swim, we are at the surface (similar to surfers) and our shape from below looks like prey.
+Sharks tend to attack from the bottom up.
+At dusk or dawn, when the light conditions are low, the confusion with prey is even higher.

 ▸ As for the curious sharks: Most shark species that are inquisitive enough for close approaches are found in open water, not along the reef.
 Staying next to, or retreating to, the reef should help avoid a close encounter.
 If conditions allow it, surface next to the reef and wait to be picked up.